-- (1) The name and address of the person or persons who file the complaint. - (2) The sworn verification and signature of the complainant. - (3) The name and address of the party or parties against whom the complaint is filed, and if such party is a candidate and the office being sought. - (4) A clear and concise statement of acts upon which the complaint is based along with an allegation that such facts constitute one or more violations of law under the jurisdiction of the Office of the Inspector General. - (5) A general reference to the statutory provision(s) of the code allegedly having been violated. - (6) Any further information which might support the allegations in the complaint including, but not limited to, the following: - a.
+- (1) The name and address of the person or persons who file the complaint. - (2) The sworn verification and signature of the complainant. - (3) The name and address of the party or parties against whom the complaint is filed, and if such party is a candidate and the office being sought. - (4) A clear and concise statement of acts upon which the complaint is based along with an allegation that such facts constitute one or more violations of law under the jurisdiction of the Office of the Inspector General. - (5) Any further information which might support the allegations in the complaint including, but not limited to, the following: - a.
 The name and address of all other persons who have firsthand knowledge of the facts alleged in the complaint; and - b.
 Any documentary evidence that supports the facts alleged in the complaint.

 (d) Defective complaint.
-Upon receipt of a written, non-anonymous complaint which does not conform to the applicable requirements of this section, the Office of the Inspector General shall by written communication acknowledge receipt of the complaint and advise the complainant of the defect in the complaint and that the complaint may not be considered unless the defect is corrected.
+Upon receipt of a written, non-anonymous complaint which does not conform to the applicable requirements of this section, the Office of the Inspector

+General shall by written communication acknowledge receipt of the complaint and advise the complainant of the defect in the complaint and that the complaint may not be considered unless the defect is corrected.

 (e) Preliminary Review of Investigations.
 Upon receipt of a complaint and/or the initiation of an investigation in accordance with this Article, the complaint or investigation shall be assigned an intake number.
-To ensure that resources are utilized effectively, investigations are targeted and justified, and to avoid the conduct of unwarranted inquiries, within a period not to exceed 30 days following the initiation of an investigation by the Compliance Division of the Office of the Inspector General, the Office of the Inspector General must conduct a preliminary review of facts which must reasonably indicate the suspected misconduct or wrongdoing.
-A determination that facts are present which reasonably indicate the suspected misconduct or wrongdoing must be supported by credible evidence, a documented complaint, or specific and verifiable information.
-If, within 30 days of the initiation of an investigation, the Office of the Inspector General determines that the facts do not reasonably indicate the suspected misconduct or wrongdoing, the investigation should be closed and the subjects and witnesses involved provided written notice of the closure.
+To ensure that resources are utilized effectively, investigations are targeted and justified, and to avoid the conduct of unwarranted inquiries, within a period not to exceed 90 days following the initiation of an investigation by the Compliance Division of the Office of the Inspector General, the Office of the Inspector General must conduct a preliminary review of facts which must reasonably indicate the suspected misconduct or wrongdoing.
+A determination that facts are present which reasonably indicate the probable occurrence of suspected misconduct or wrongdoing must be supported by credible evidence, a documented complaint, or specific and verifiable information.
+If, within 90 days of the initiation of an investigation, the Office of the Inspector General determines that the facts do not reasonably indicate the probable occurrence of suspected misconduct or wrongdoing, the investigation should be closed and the subjects and witnesses involved provided written notice of the closure.

 (f) Opportunity for Response.
-To protect against erroneous, arbitrary or adverse decisions and to afford the Office of the Inspector General an opportunity to reevaluate its position on the proposed adverse decision and affirm or modify the action, prior to the conclusion of an investigation, where the preliminary findings indicate the Office of the Inspector General shall issue an adverse decision or report, the subject of such an adverse decision, including any individuals, employees, officials, office or department of city government, or other entity shall be presented with a summary of the preliminary adverse findings and given the opportunity to respond to preliminary findings within 10 working days of the presentation of such findings.
+To protect against erroneous, arbitrary or adverse decisions, where the preliminary findings indicate, the Office of the Inspector General shall issue an adverse decision or report, the subject of such an adverse decision, including any individuals, employees, officials, office or department of city government, or other entity shall be presented with a summary of the preliminary adverse findings and given the opportunity to respond to preliminary findings within 10 working days of the presentation of such findings.

-- (1) Response options.
-The response may be made in writing or in person or both. - (2) Supporting documentation.
-The subject may submit statements or supporting documentation from persons having knowledge of the circumstances to support the response. - (3) Representative.
-If the subject chooses to meet with the Office of the Inspector General, the subject may be accompanied by a representative or attorney. - (4) Further official investigation.
-The Office of the Inspector General may conduct further investigation, provided that the Office of the Inspector General determines that additional time is necessary for further investigation and proper consideration of the response to the proposed adverse findings.
+(1) Response options.
+The response may be made in writing or in person or both.
+If the response is made in person, a video and/or audio recording of the response shall be made and transcribed, and such records shall be included in the investigation file.

+(2) Supporting documentation.
+The subject may submit statements or supporting documentation from persons having knowledge of the circumstances to support the response.

+(3) Representative.
+If the subject chooses to meet with the Office of the Inspector General, the subject may be accompanied by a representative or attorney.

+(4) Further official investigation.
+The Office of the Inspector General may conduct further investigation, provided that the Office of the Inspector General determines that additional time is necessary for further investigation and provided that the two year limitation for initiation of an investigation has not lapsed.